How To Layer and Make Lasagna

 16. Spread about one-third of the meat sauce on top of that.

-17. Sprinkle with about 1 cup of grated mozzarella and top with another 3 noodles.
+17. Sprinkle with about 1 cup of shredded mozzarella and top with another 3 noodles.
 Repeat layering the ricotta and meat sauce with the cheese.
 Repeat again with 3 noodles and another layer of ricotta, meat, and cheese.

 18. Finish by topping the lasagna with 4 noodles — one crosswise and four lengthwise.
 Sprinkle any remaining mozzarella cheese on top of the noodles, as well as the remaining 1/2 cup of Parmesan.
 (At this point the lasagna may be covered and refrigerated for up to 48 hours.
 It may also be securely wrapped and frozen for up to a month.)

 19. Cover loosely with aluminum foil.
+Bake for 30 minutes.

-21. Uncover and bake for an additional 10 minutes. for Let stand for 15 minutes before slicing and serving.
+21. Let stand for 15 minutes before slicing and serving.

 Recipe Notes